salmans/rusty-razor/README.md

 Hodor('t_hodor);
 ```

-An unbounded run of Razor on the previous theory will never terminate (feel free to press `ctrl + c` after a many seconds):
+An unbounded run of Razor on the previous theory will never terminate (feel free to press `ctrl + c` after a few seconds):

 ```
 razor solve -i theories/examples/hodor-linear.raz